Postmodern Skiing Conditions

 The conditions or ‘narratives’ of modern skiing comprised the utilization of ‘straight’ skis, the primacy of aesthetic skiing with the skis together, an upright and structured upper body position, the marked vertical movements of unweighting at the start and loading at the end of each turn, eccentric movements, the preference for rounded and controlled skidding, the utilization of movements from the knees upwards, and the implementation of effective performance.

-Today, it is rare to find skiers with these conditions of modernity, which have been replaced by radical parabolic skis, functional stance, concentric and lateral movements while maintaining a constant load, the emphasis on skiing from the knees downwards, carving turns, and efficient performance.
+Today, it is rare to find skiers with these conditions of modernity, which have been replaced by radical parabolic skis, functional stance, concentric and lateral movements while maintaining constant pressure, the emphasis on skiing from the knees downwards, carving turns, and efficient performance.

 Postmodern skiing determined the fall of the skiing conditions of modernity, which have been fundamental in the development and use of the activity.
 From the technique with the skis together and the weighting of aesthetic skiing with broad movements, the focus shifted to the functional, to prioritizing the minimum necessary effort, to emphasizing the efficient, and to employing a variety of devices for sliding.